-Common postal issues can relate to lost, delayed, damaged or mis-delivered mail.
+Common postal issues can relate to lost, delayed, or damaged mail.

 Check out our postal tool to find out about your postal rights, and whether you are entitled to compensation.

 Another common postal problem is receiving someone else’s correctly addressed mail, which has been delivered to you by mistake.
 These items may be for a neighbour or for someone with a similar address.